 Reading Circles bring educators together for cross-disciplinary conversation to build knowledge, community and collaboration.

-To provide UofL faculty the opportunity to deepen their knowledge of learning theory and cognitive psychology by reading a common book about learning theory.
+To provide UofL faculty and staff the opportunity to deepen their knowledge of learning theory and cognitive psychology by reading a book in common about learning theory.

 - What are some concepts related to metacognition and how do they translate into teaching practices?

 - What is self-regulation theory and how does it relate to student learning?

 - What are the strategies from the book that I am willing to try with my students?